 The Company adheres to the provisions of the Act, Secretarial Standards and Listing Regulations with respect to convening and holding the meetings of the Board of Directors and its Committees.
 The Board meets at regular intervals to discuss and decide on business strategies/policies, financial results, business operations, future course of action and reviews all the relevant information which are mandatorily required to be placed before the Board.
 Minimum four prescheduled Board meetings are held during a year and additional meetings are held to address specific needs.
+However, the gap between the two Board Meetings did not exceed one hundred and twenty days.
 In case of urgent business, Board's approval is taken by passing resolution by circulation.
 The circular resolutions are noted at the subsequent board meeting.
 However, during the year under review, no Board's approval were taken through circular resolutions.
-The Company vide SEBI circular no. SEBI/HO/CFD/CMD1/CIR/P/2020/38 dated 19th March, 2020 and MCA Notification dated 24th March, 2020 for relaxation for holding of Board and Audit Committee Meeting held the 1st Board Meeting of the Financial Year 2020-21 beyond the maximum gap of 120 days.
-However, the gap between the other Board Meetings did not exceed one hundred and twenty days.